 Perhaps these observations would explain why Materialism, to the understandable annoyance of many of its adherents, is often dismissed by its critics with few words and not much patience.
 There is simply no point in arguing at length with someone who insists that it is rational to hold a view that is demonstrably absurd.
 One justification might be that it is difficult to find an alternative view that is not also demonstrably absurd, but if we have so far failed to find such an alternative then the rational response would be agnosticism, the admission that we cannot figure out which view is correct.

 For reasons already mentioned debates about Materialism are often also debates about Theism.
-The result is a muddle since the theory that is the complementary opposite of Materialism is subjective Idealism, while the Theism-Atheism question would be better approached as an entirely separate debate.
+The result is a muddle since the theory that is the complementary opposite of Materialism is subjective Idealism.
+The Theism-Atheism question would be better approached as an entirely separate debate.
 Neither Materialism nor Idealism, where these are defined as the two polarities of the famous and ancient philosophical dilemma, make sense in logic.
 This is why they form an ancient philosophical dilemma.
-It is only in logic that can we compare the virtues of these two positions and when we do see that logic rejects them both.
-Accordingly, any sound logical argument for Atheism or Theism must begin with the assumption that both Materialism and Idealism are false for otherwise the argument will fail.
+It is only in logic that can we compare the virtues of these two positions and when we do this we see that logic rejects them both.
+Accordingly, a sound logical argument for Atheism or Theism must begin with the assumption that both Materialism and Idealism are false for otherwise the argument will fail.
 It would be impossible, therefore, to construct a metaphysically-sound argument against God while endorsing Materialism.

 Is it possible that Materialists are right to dismiss metaphysics as a guide to truth?
-Clearly in their own case they are for metaphysics has not led them to the truth.
+Clearly in their own case they are for metaphysics has not led them to it.
 But is this a result that can be generalised to all metaphysicians?
 Hume’s Empiricism, the basis for logical positivism and other low views of metaphysics as well as the dismissal of the knowledge claims of mysticism, leaves us free to ignore the logical faults of Materialism and endorse it regardless.
-Rational analysis would be trumped by empiricism.
 The two statements ‘Materialism is true’ and ‘Materialism is false’ would be empirically meaningless and thus, for the dedicated empiricist, entirely meaningless.
 And yet, if analysis did not reject Materialism and Idealism there would have been no motivation for Hume’s rejection of analysis in the first place.
-If metaphysics endorsed Materialism or Idealism then there would be no motive for logical positivism and other low views of metaphysics.
+If metaphysics endorsed Materialism or Idealism then there would be no justification for logical positivism and other low views of metaphysics.
 Almost everybody agrees, and especially those who reject metaphysics, that Materialism does not make sense.
-It is certainly not plausible that so many scientists would reject Rationalism and metaphysical analysis if it endorsed Materialism.
-The rejection of metaphysics for the sake of Materialism is an open admission that Materialism does not make sense and can only be true if the universe does not make sense.
+It is certainly not plausible that so many scientists would reject Rationalism and metaphysical analysis if it endorsed Materialism and so the rejection of metaphysics for the sake of Materialism is an open admission that Materialism does not make sense and can only be true if the universe does not make sense.

 Russell’s problem with the set-of-all-sets is an example of our instinctive rejection of contradictions.
 He may not have seen the value of metaphysical analysis but he did not reject its logical principles.
 If our reason could countenance the contradiction inherent in the concept of the set-of-all-sets then we would not see it as paradoxical.
 The set-of-all-sets could contain itself and not contain itself and this would make complete sense to us.
 But we cannot countenance this idea.
 Our reason tells us that the solution must be one or the other idea or, if not, a synthesis for which these two ideas would be seen as partial views reducing to a single non-paradoxical truth.
 Russell accepted this latter idea as a solution for his paradox when it was proposed by G. S. Brown in his Laws of Form precisely because it avoided self-contradiction.
 Russell rejected metaphysics, or certainly meant to, but he did not reject the idea that a reasonable theory should not contain contradictions.
 Nor can we if we wish to stay sane.

 Metaphysics is entirely devoted to the creation of a general theory.
-Often it is the study of individual problems in isolation,but this is a method and not because we must have a different and distinct solution for each problem.
+Often it is the study of individual problems in isolation but this is a method and we do not need a different and distinct solution for each problem.
 In what sense, then, is Materialism a general theory?
 If it is not a general theory then in what sense is it a metaphysical theory?
 In what sense is it even a theory?
 What would it explain?
 What would it predict?
 How would we test it?
 How could we develop it?
 It is an isolated metaphysical conjecture offering no benefits at all to science or philosophy.
-In the sciences the truth or otherwise of Materialism is simply not worth arguing about.
-It does not work as a metaphysical theory regardless of its truth-value.

-In opposing Materialism it would be important to oppose Idealism at the same time since both ideas fail for the same reason.
+In opposing Materialism it would be important to oppose subjective Idealism at the same time since both ideas fail for the same reason.
 It would be a mistake to give the impression that we are arguing against one for the sake of the other.
 For an idealist to oppose Materialism would be difficult since their own view will be undermined by arguments they would want to deploy against their opponents.
 This is a ‘Catch-22’ situation and it may explain why Materialist and Idealists are so poor at persuading each other to change sides.
 They are on the same side already.
-Only if we oppose Idealism can we offer any real opposition to Materialism and vice versa.

-The problem for metaphysics, the problem that Materialists must ignore, the problem that can only be solved by carefully distinguishing between an antinomy and a true contradiction, is not that the dialectic method produces stark choices between pairs of opposing theories neither of which survives logical analysis.
+The problem for metaphysics, the problem that Materialists must ignore, the problem that can be solved only by carefully distinguishing between an antinomy and a true contradiction, is that the dialectic method produces stark choices between pairs of opposing theories neither of which survives logical analysis.
 We might prefer to believe that one of, say, Freewill or Determinism is true, but the application of reason shows that neither theory works.
 The same holds true for Materialism and Idealism.
 The situation can be summed up in a single statement: All positive metaphysical positions are logically indefensible.
 Bradley puts this as ‘Metaphysics does not produce a positive result’.
 Kant puts it as, ‘All selective conclusions about the world as a whole are undecidable’.
 To argue against this fact would be useless.
-It is the reason why an endorsement of Materialism or Idealism requires the rejection of metaphysics.
+It is the reason why an endorsement of Materialism or most forms of Idealism requires the rejection of metaphysics.
 It is an unnecessary rejection, however, if we keep things straightforward.
 The undecidablity of Kant’s antinomies is a problem that makes metaphysics mind-bending but as long as we do not confuse antinomies with dialectical contradictions then there is no terminal problem for Aristotle’s logic or for human reason.
-We do not need to decide between Materialism and Idealism, we need to decide between Materialism and not-Materialism, and in metaphysics this is not a difficult decision.
+We have no need to decide between Materialism and Idealism.
+Rather, we need to decide between Materialism and not-Materialism and in metaphysics this is not a difficult decision.

 All in all it seems difficult to make any kind of case for Materialism.
-If we do not know the facts then for us it may be true, but if it is then the universe must be miraculous, paradoxical, unreasonable and incomprehensible.
+If we do not know the facts then for us it may seem true but if it is then the universe must be miraculous, paradoxical, unreasonable and incomprehensible.
 There is no possibility of making a persuasive case for this idea.